Zoom is having a hell of a month.

 Zoom webinars do indeed have chat, Q&A, and poll functions…but they’re kinda hidden.

-The end result is that with a dedicated webinar platform, you can work the crowd.
+Bottom line?
+With a dedicated webinar platform, you can work the crowd.
 With Zoom, the crowd has to work.

-Every.
+Remember: Every.
 Second.
 Counts.

 But as we explained in this post, an automated webinar is a very specific thing.